AmitKapilaCodeIns/tennis-club/README.md

 -   I tested and confirmed that the Membership form works, all fields are required, the email field only accepts email, and the submit button works perfectly in the end to submit the form, with a message back from the thank you page.
     ![Screenshot of data from the form submit ](./documentation/member-form.png)
 -   HTML
     -   [HTML Validator](https://validator.w3.org/#validate_by_upload) was run each page of the project.
-A syntax error was found.
+A syntax error was found in the footer of all 4 pages.
         ![Screenshot Html pages error ](./documentation/html-validator-error.png)
         The error was fixed.
 At the final stage no errors or warnings were found.
         ![Screenshot Html pages validator ](./documentation/html-validator.png)